 2. Ironweed (Vernonia spp.)

 Ironweed is a beautiful native perennial whose purple blossoms stand in striking contrast to the golden hues of fall.
-Harvest after the first frost once flower heads turn brown.
+Harvest its medicinal roots after the first frost, once flower heads turn brown.

 - How to Spot It: The bright purple clusters of ironweed flowers spring out atop tall stems (6 to 9 feet tall depending on the species) in July through October.
 The leaves, dark green and lance shaped, are narrow and come to sharp points.